 - Desktop users are being outspent by mobile and tablet users ($64 to $71, respectively) per month and mobile users are two times more likely to make purchases of $250 or more than desktop shoppers.

-How should this information influence your ad strategy?
+How should this information influence your advertising strategies?

 Engagement and user position in the funnel